 He earned his J.D. at Loyola Law School and his B.S. in Biomedical Engineering, with a minor in Political Science (concentrating in Law and Public Policy) from the University of Southern California.
 Mr. Nulud also previously clerked for the Supreme Court of the Republic of the Philippines and the Los Angeles County District Attorney's Office: Consumer Protection Division.

-Ernie serves on the Board of Directors of the USC Asian Pacific Alumni Association and is co-Chair of its Scholarship Committee.
+Ernie serves on the Board of Directors of the USC Asian Pacific Alumni Association and Filipinos in Institutional Real Estate.
 He also serves as pro bono counsel for Search to Involve Pilipino Americans.
 Each fall, Ernie co-hosts a welcome reception for first-year USC students from the Philippines.